 For example, a business owner with a piece of land containing timber, with no view in a rural area unlikely to be developed for years, may draw an appraisal of $20,000 if the assessment looks at the property simply as a place to live.

-A valuation that includes a timber "cruise" — an assessment of the property's commercial potential — might push the land value to $1 million, said Natasha Davis, senior wealth planner at City National Bank.
+A valuation that includes a timber "cruise" — an assessment of the property's commercial potential — might push the land value to $1 million, said Paul DeLauro, head of Wealth Planning at City National Bank.

-Earlier in her career, Davis set up an estate plan for a client who brought in an appraisal valuing his business at $4 million.
-"I said, 'There's no way you have $4 million in assets because you're bringing in $10 million a year,'" she recalled.
+DeLauro cited an axample of a client who brought in an appraisal valuing his business at $4 million.
+"I said, 'There's no way you have $4 million in assets because you're bringing in $10 million a year,'" he recalled.
 Ultimately, a more thorough and accurate appraisal was done, resulting in a $40 million valuation for the business.

 Simply put, a business owner could miss significant value in his or her company without a detailed third-party valuation, yet many people skip, overlook or skimp on this important step.